-After each peer review evaluation (including the evaluation of actions referred to in section 3.7.2 Other ERC actions), a report is prepared by the ERCEA services and made available to the programme committee.
+After each evaluation, a report is prepared by the ERCEA services and made available to the programme committee.
 The report gives information on the proposals received (for example, numbers of proposals received, results of each call, ranked lists, evaluation scores of proposals and budget requested), on the evaluation procedure and on the independent external experts.
-A subset of this information is also made available to the NCPs (including personal data, such as evaluation scores of proposals as well as ranked lists).
+A subset of this information is also made available to the NCPs (including personal data59, as well as evaluation scores of proposals and ranked lists).

 For communication purposes, the ERCEA may publish, after the end of the evaluation process and in any appropriate media, general information on the results of the evaluation.
-Moreover, the ERCEA may publish information on the proposals recommended for funding as a result of the evaluation.
+Moreover, the ERCEA may publish information on the proposals recommended for funding as a result of the evaluation60.
 Applicants may be contacted for any other communication activities involving their proposed project and/or requiring their participation.